smok-serwis/cassandra/README.md

 # Using the G1 Garbage Collector

 To use the G1 Garbage Collector just define an env called `GC` and set it to "G1".
-The default garbage collector in Concurrent Mark & Sweep.
+The default garbage collector has been changed in v4.0.5 to `G1`.
+Set it to `CMS` to enable old behaviour.

 # Enabling assertions